RHartung-ND/Data-Denoising/README.md

     Note: Do NOT put quotation marks around the path name.
 For example, if you want the input to be from your downloads folder, then put: `input_dir_clean = $HOME/Downloads/`

+    Note 2: I left config.txt with the default settings so new users can easily get started and see what goes where

 #### Spectrogram Method